decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ```
 {% endraw %}

 glTF models can have either a `.gltf` or a `.glb` extension. glTF files are human-readable, you can open one in a text editor and read it like a JSON file.
-This is useful, for example, to verify that animations are properly attached and their names. glb files are binary, so they're not readable but they are considerably smaller in size, which is good for the scene's performance.
+This is useful, for example, to verify that animations are properly attached and to check for their names. glb files are binary, so they're not readable but they are considerably smaller in size, which is good for the scene's performance.

 > Tip: We recommend using `.gltf` while you're working on a scene, but then switching to `.glb` when uploading it.